 Why would someone choose you over the other options they have to solve the same problem?
 If you don't have a reason, you don't have a business.

-Once you come up with a solution that gives you a competitive advantage, you'll want to adjust your mission statement to align with your niche or advantage.
+Once you come up with a competitive advantage, you'll want to adjust your mission statement to align with your niche or advantage.

 You've already thought deeply about the problem you want to solve for customers.
 Now, it's time to think about the customers themselves.